Doppler effect: Astronomy

 The Doppler effect for electromagnetic waves such as light is of widespread use in astronomy to measure the speed at which stars and galaxies are approaching or receding from us, resulting in so called blueshift or redshift, respectively.
 This may be used to detect if an apparently single star is, in reality, a close binary, to measure the rotational speed of stars and galaxies, or to detect exoplanets.
 This effect typically happens on a very small scale; there would not be a noticeable difference in visible light to the unaided eye.

 The use of the Doppler effect in astronomy depends on knowledge of precise frequencies of discrete lines in the spectra of stars.

 Among the nearby stars, the largest radial velocities with respect to the Sun are +308 km/s (BD-15°4041, also known as LHS 52, 81.7 light-years away) and −260 km/s (Woolley 9722, also known as Wolf 1106 and LHS 64, 78.2 light-years away).
 Positive radial speed means the star is receding from the Sun, negative that it is approaching.

-Redshift is also used to measure the expansion of space, but this is not truly a Doppler effect.
-Rather, redshifting due to the expansion of space is known as cosmological redshift, which can be derived purely from the Robertson-Walker metric under the formalism of general relativity.
-Having said this, it also happens that there are detectable Doppler effects on cosmological scales, which, if incorrectly interpreted as cosmological in origin, lead to the observation of redshift-space distortions.
+The relationship between the expansion of the universe and the Doppler effect is not simply caused by the source moving away from the observer.
+In cosmology, the redshift of expansion is considered separate from redshifts due to gravity or Doppler motion.

+Distant galaxies also exhibit peculiar motion distinct from their cosmological recession speeds.
+If redshifts are used to determine distances in accordance with Hubble's law, then these peculiar motions give rise to redshift-space distortions.

 Radar

-The Doppler effect is used in some types of radar, to measure the velocity of detected objects.
-A radar beam is fired at a moving target — e.g. a motor car, as police use radar to detect speeding motorists — as it approaches or recedes from the radar source.
-Each successive radar wave has to travel farther to reach the car, before being reflected and re-detected near the source.
-As each wave has to move farther, the gap between each wave increases, increasing the wavelength.
-In some situations, the radar beam is fired at the moving car as it approaches, in which case each successive wave travels a lesser distance, decreasing the wavelength.
+The Doppler effect is used in some types of radar to measure the velocity of detected objects.
+A radar beam is fired at a moving target – e.g. a motor car, as police use radar to detect speeding motorists – as it approaches to or recedes from the radar source.
+In the case of a car moving away from the source, each successive radar wave has to travel farther to reach the car, before being reflected and re-detected near the source.
+As each wave has to move farther, the gaps between the wave crests increase, increasing the wavelength of the radiation returning to the radar.
+In the opposite case, when the radar beam is fired at the moving car as it approaches, each successive wave travels a lesser distance, decreasing the wavelength.
 In either situation, calculations from the Doppler effect accurately determine the car's speed.
 Moreover, the proximity fuze, developed during World War II, relies upon Doppler radar to detonate explosives at the correct time, height, distance, etc.